Long-term drought prediction using deep neural networks based on geospatial weather data: Data

 \section{Data}

+In this section, we consider the definition of the selected target variable PDSI, drought classification based on its values, and the characteristics of input features for model prediction.

+The Palmer Drought Severity Index (PDSI) is a standardized index where absolute values above 4 indicate extreme conditions, and intermediate numbers are divided into bins and assigned to various wet or dry environments, where the latter corresponds to negative PDSI, see Table \ref{tab:pdsi_bins}.
+It is calculated using a version of the Palmer formula, which combines reference evapotranspiration, precipitation, and a static soil water-holding capacity layer.

-We have used publicly available geospatial data from Google Earth Engine~\cite{gorelick2017google}.
-Specifically, for obtaining the PDSI data, we employed the TerraClimate Monthly dataset~\cite{abatzoglou2018terraclimate}.
-Our PDSI data encompasses a comprehensive range of climatic values spanning from 1958 to 2022, covering the entirety of Earth.
-To test the consistency of considered models, we look at regions across continents and various climate zones - from the state of Missouri and Eastern Europe to India.
-The considered regions are depicted in Figure~\ref{fig:worldmap}.
-Their characteristics are given in Table~\ref{tab:summary_stats}.
+We have used publicly available geospatial data from Google Earth Engine~\citep{gorelick2017google}.
+Specifically, to obtain the PDSI data, we employed the TerraClimate Monthly dataset~\footnote{\url{https://developers.google.com/earth-engine/datasets/catalog/IDAHO_EPSCOR_TERRACLIMATE}}.
+Our PDSI data encompasses a comprehensive range of climatic values from 1958 to 2022, covering the Earth's entirety.
+To test the consistency of the considered models, we examined regions across continents and climate zones: from the state of Missouri to Poland to India.
+The considered regions are depicted in Figure~\ref{fig:worldmap}, and their characteristics are shown in Table~\ref{tab:summary_stats}.

-The input data is downloaded as a tif file and later restructured as a 3D tensor, with one dimension representing the time scale (monthly intervals).
-In contrast, the other two dimensions correspond to spatial coordinates (x and y) of the grid.
-The resolution of the regional dataset varies, where grid dimensions range from 30 by 60 up to 128 by 192 (spatial resolution of a single cell of TerraClimate data is roughly 5 km), accommodating different levels of granularity and spatial detail.
+The input data, downloaded in a tif format, were transformed into a 3D tensor containing PDSI values.
+This tensor's structure includes one time-scale dimension (monthly intervals) and two spatial dimensions (x and y coordinates) representing the grid.
+The regional datasets exhibit varied resolutions, with grid dimensions ranging from 30 x 60 to 128 x 192 cells, allowing for varying degrees of granularity and spatial detailing.
+The spatial resolution for a cell in the TerraClimate data is approximately 5 km.